benavern/z-router/README.md

 ## How it works

-It watches the hash part of the current url and displayes different things depending on the hash path
+It watches the hash part of the current url and displays different things depending on the hash path

 You can pass parameters inside the hash path and use it in the template.